rghskate/bis-dance-draw/README.md

 A very simple program to ensure reproducibility of pattern dance draws at Ice Dance events.

-Requires a list of pattern dances provided as a json and the details of the segments to take place at the competition it is being used to draw for.
-The `2425_dances.json` and `competitions/2425/2411_dancequalifier.json` files serve as examples of how to provide these.
+Requires a list of pattern dances provided as a JSON and the details of the segments to take place at the competition it is being used to draw for.
+The `2425_dances.json` is an example of the former whilst the JSON files in `competitions\2425` are examples of the latter.